 I am really not happy with this final image – it feels chaotic in atmosphere with no cohesiveness to the collage.
 I had decided to cut with scissors the other elements except for the swirling shapes which I decided to tear to create a softer edge and this I am happy about.

-I want to re-work this piece have taken the decision to await my tutor’s feedback because if was to rework it I feel I would work with one large rubbing as the background (perhaps taken on a drain cover in dry weather) and a simplification of the shapes but combine curves with straight edges and finally restrict my colour palette.
+If I were to rework this piece I feel I would work with one large rubbing as the background (perhaps taken on a drain cover in dry weather) and a simplification of the shapes but combine curves with straight edges and finally restrict my colour palette.
 I want to look again at my photographs and refine the colours I chose to paint and look at the more subtle toned down palette before deciding whether to concentrate on that restricted palette but as said I want to take my tutor’s advice – this is where my hatred of collage makes its appearance yet again just as I thought I had learnt to love it!

 So overall for this exercise it has been one of discovery and of improving and developing my mark making skills whilst learning to interpret textures, patterns and shapes just from accidental patterns and textures found in my own home environment.
 I am not 100% sure on how successful I feel I have been but despite the frustrations felt, particularly with the last collage, I feel I have learnt a huge amount and certainly want to play and experiment further with different elements and techniques and will include a purchase of a pack of lolly sticks for my art box!
 Further I want to look more in depth at the work of Lucy Freeman who is mentioned in the course work and do a separate artist study of her work after my feedback from this assignment as I love the vibrancy of her work and the combination of her patterns and textures – there is inspiration in her work that I feel I can take forward in some form even if it is just a way of finally getting to grips with the use of collage!